motion-open-source/awesome-rubymotion/README.md

 * [RubyMotion Tutorial for Objective C Developers](http://hboon.com/rubymotion-tutorial-for-objective-c-developers/) - Getting experienced Objective C developers on board

-### OS X Tutorials
+### macOS Tutorials

 * [Let's Write a RubyMotion App: Part 1](http://code.tutsplus.com/tutorials/lets-write-a-rubymotion-app-part-1--cms-20612) - In this tutorial, you’ll build a painting application from scratch.
 * [Custom Table View Cell with IB and RM](http://blog.nuventure.in/2014/12/19/custom-table-view-cell-using-interface-builder-with-rubymotion/) - Custom Table View Cell using Interface Builder with RubyMotion.

-Chapters from the book Building Mac OS X apps with RubyMotion
+Chapters from the book Building Mac macOS apps with RubyMotion

 * [Working with NSTableView](http://kickcode.com/blog/2015/08/18/working-with-nstableview.html) - Working with NSTableView
-* [Dragging and dropping](http://kickcode.com/blog/2015/05/20/dragging-and-dropping-into-a-rubymotion-mac-os-x-app.html) - Dragging and dropping into your RubyMotion Mac OS X app
+* [Dragging and dropping](http://kickcode.com/blog/2015/05/20/dragging-and-dropping-into-a-rubymotion-mac-os-x-app.html) - Dragging and dropping into your RubyMotion Mac macOS app
-* [Capturing video and audio](http://kickcode.com/blog/2015/05/06/capturing-video-and-audio-on-mac-os-x-with-rubymotion.html) - Capturing video and audio on Mac OS X with RubyMotion
+* [Capturing video and audio](http://kickcode.com/blog/2015/05/06/capturing-video-and-audio-on-mac-os-x-with-rubymotion.html) - Capturing video and audio on Mac macOS with RubyMotion
-* [Previewing video and audio when capturing](http://kickcode.com/blog/2015/05/07/previewing-video-and-audio-when-capturing-on-mac-os-x-with-rubymotion.html) - Previewing video and audio when capturing on Mac OS X with RubyMotion
+* [Previewing video and audio when capturing](http://kickcode.com/blog/2015/05/07/previewing-video-and-audio-when-capturing-on-mac-os-x-with-rubymotion.html) - Previewing video and audio when capturing on Mac macOS with RubyMotion
 * [User specified custom key combination for a global hotkey](http://kickcode.com/blog/2015/05/13/custom-user-hotkey-combo.html) - User specified custom key combination for a global hotkey